-Addison's disease, also known as hypoadrenocorticism, is a hormonal disease that can make a dog become very ill due to imbalanced electrolytes.
+Addison's disease is a hormonal disease that can make a dog become very ill due to imbalanced electrolytes.
 Learn about Addison's disease in dogs and find out how to treat it.

 What Is Addison's Disease?

-The scientific term for Addison's disease is hypoadrenocorticism, a term which generally means "low adrenal hormones."
-Addison's disease occurs when the adrenal glands do not produce an adequate amount of hormones to keep the body's electrolytes in balance.
+The scientific term for Addison's disease is hypoadrenocorticism, a term that generally means "low adrenal hormones."
+Addison's disease occurs when the adrenal glands do not produce an adequate amount of the hormones necessary to keep the body's electrolytes in balance.

 The adrenals are tiny glands located near the kidneys.
-When a dog experiences stress, normal adrenals will produce extra cortisol to help the body deal with the stress.
-When there is not enough cortisol in the body, the body cannot handle stress well.
-The water and electrolytes in the body get out of balance, which can lead to serious illness.
+When a dog experiences stress, normal adrenal glands will produce extra cortisol to help the body adjust to the physiological effects of stress.
+However, the body cannot continue to function normally if it cannot produce enough cortisol.
+The water and electrolytes in the body get out of balance, leading to serious illness.

-Addison’s disease is relatively uncommon in dogs.
+Addison’s disease is most common in young to middle-aged dogs.
 It is much less common than the opposite condition in dogs, Cushing’s disease, which causes an overproduction of cortisol.

 Dogs with Addison's Disease may exhibit no signs at first.
 When signs do appear, they can vary from mild to severe.
 Be aware that the signs of Addison's disease may be vague and are similar to the signs of other illnesses.

-On examination, your vet may notice dehydration, weak pulses, and possibly a slow, irregular heart rate.
-Lab tests will be necessary to determine the true cause of your dog's symptoms.
-Your vet will likely start with routine lab tests, like a blood chemistry with electrolytes and a complete blood count.
-A urinalysis may also be recommended.
-In dogs with Addison's disease, it is common that blood work will show a high potassium level and a low sodium level.
+In dogs with Addison's disease, it is common for blood work to show a high potassium level and a low sodium level.
 This is an electrolyte imbalance.
 Kidney values may also be affected.
 The CBC and urinalysis may or may not be abnormal.

 A presumptive diagnosis of Addison's disease may be made based on the initial test results, but additional testing is necessary to confirm the diagnosis.
 In most cases, an ACTH stimulation test is the next step.
 These results will confirm if Addison's disease is present.

-A very sick dog with Addison's will typically need to be hospitalized until stable.
+A very sick dog with Addison's will typically need to be hospitalized until stabilized.
 This illness is called an Addisonian crisis.
-Dogs are often very weak and have vomiting and/or diarrhea.
-The electrolyte imbalance requires careful correction with fluid therapy and medications.
+Dogs are often very weak and experience vomiting and/or diarrhea.
+The electrolyte imbalance requires careful correction with fluid therapy and medications in order to avoid further complications.

-Ongoing maintenance of the Addison's dog typically involves the use of an injectable mineralocorticoid called desoxycorticosterone pivalate (called DOCP or Percorten).
-Oral steroids may be used in times of stress to supplement the body's need for cortisol.
-Regular lab testing is necessary to ensure the electrolytes are in balance.
+Ongoing maintenance of the Addison's dog typically involves replacement of glucocorticoids (usually prednisone), and most patients require replacement of mineralocorticoids with either desoxycorticosterone pivalate or fludrocortisone.
+Routine lab testing is necessary to ensure the electrolytes are in balance.

 If a dog with Addison's disease becomes even slightly sick, it is essential to have that dog seen by a vet as soon as you can.
 An Addisonian crisis can occur at any time.
 The faster your dog can begin treatment, the less serious the crisis becomes.